British Virgin Islands Yacht Charter | BVI Yacht Charter

 When to go

 The best time of year for a British Virgin Islands yacht charter is January to July, which is the dry season.
 The temperatures hover around 82°F, and humidity is lower, making outdoor activities more pleasant.
 Trade winds also make the warm air comfortable.
-During the holiday season of November and December, Christmas and New Year celebrations ensure plenty of activities for everyone.

 What to pack